google/codeworld/web/help/GuideUnit1.md

 should run.
 Sometimes, like in the very first program you wrote, this is the only definition you need.
 But usually you will use other variables that the computer doesn't know *in* your definition of `program`.
-Just like you might if you were studying, the computer will look up those words, too.
-If their definitions use more words the computer doesn't know, it will look up *those* words, and so on, until it understands everything.
+When it sees these new words, the computer will look them up as well.
+If their definitions use more words the computer doesn't know, it will look up *those* words, and so on.

-Remember: a definition only matters if the variable you're defining is *used* somewhere in the definition of program (or the definition of something else used in program, or so on.)
+Remember: a definition only matters if the variable you're defining is *used*, either directly or indirectly, in the definition of `program`.
+That is, in the definition of `program`, or the definition of another variable that's used in the definition of program, or so on.

 !!!
 Tip: Warnings
     When you write code that is correct, but could be improved, you will